christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

     plot_stock_data()
 ```

-* Control for different currencies
+* Control for different currencies.
+The y-axis needs to be in € for the German stocks and in $ for the US stocks.

+KLÄRUNG `OLI`: sollen die das selber bauen?

 ```r
 currency_format <- function(currency) {